cisco/mindmeld/source/userguide/deep_neural_nets.rst

 3. ``'bpe-tokenizer'``
 """"""""""""""""""""""

-A :ref:`Byte-Pair Encoding (BPE) tokenizer <https://huggingface.co/docs/transformers/tokenizer_summary#bytepair-encoding-bpe>` tokenizes a query into a sequence of sub-words based on a vocabulary created from all of the queries in the training data.
+A `Byte-Pair Encoding (BPE) tokenizer <https://huggingface.co/docs/transformers/tokenizer_summary#bytepair-encoding-bpe>`_ tokenizes a query into a sequence of sub-words based on a vocabulary created from all of the queries in the training data.
 This tokenization strategy is state-ful and the sequence of tokens produced might not be same if the queries present in the training data change.
-This tokenizer is implemented using the :ref: Hugginface's Tokenizer library <https://huggingface.co/docs/tokenizers/python/latest/index.html>`.
+This tokenizer is implemented using the `Huggingface's Tokenizer library <https://huggingface.co/docs/tokenizers/python/latest/index.html>`_.

 4. ``'wordpiece-tokenizer'``
 """"""""""""""""""""""""""""

-A :ref:`Word-Piece tokenizer <https://huggingface.co/docs/transformers/tokenizer_summary#wordpiece>` tokenizes a query into a sequence of sub-words based on a vocabulary created from all of the queries in the training data.
+A `Word-Piece tokenizer <https://huggingface.co/docs/transformers/tokenizer_summary#wordpiece>`_ tokenizes a query into a sequence of sub-words based on a vocabulary created from all of the queries in the training data.
 This tokenization strategy is state-ful and the sequence of tokens produced might not be same if the queries present in the training data change.
-This tokenizer is implemented using the :ref: Hugginface's Tokenizer library <https://huggingface.co/docs/tokenizers/python/latest/index.html>`.
+This tokenizer is implemented using the `Huggingface's Tokenizer library <https://huggingface.co/docs/tokenizers/python/latest/index.html>`_.

 5. ``'huggingface_pretrained-tokenizer'``
 """""""""""""""""""""""""""""""""""""""""

-A tokenizer pretrained and available as part of :ref:`Huggingface transformers <https://huggingface.co/docs/transformers/index>` library.
+A tokenizer pretrained and available as part of `Huggingface transformers <https://huggingface.co/docs/transformers/index>`_ library.
 Although this tokenization strategy is state-ful due to its pretraining, the sequence of tokens produced will be same irrespective of the queries present in the training data.
 To use this tokenizer, set the ``tokenizer_type`` and ``pretrained_model_name_or_path`` keys appropriately as follows: {``tokenizer_type``: ``'huggingface_pretrained-tokenizer'``, ``pretrained_model_name_or_path``: ``'distilbert-base-uncased'``}.